 - Base on balls

-- The batter is replaced by another hitter before the turn is completed
+- The batter is replaced by another hitter before the turn is complete

 - Wikipedia – Slugging Percentage